sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/compound-ai.md

 # Compound AI Systems
-In the blog post, *The Shift from Models to Compound AI Systems*[^BERKELEY], a group of Berkeley AI Researchers note the difference between using Large Language Models (LLMs) as monolithic models versus using LLMs as components in larger, compound systems that include both LLMs and other technology.
+In the blog post, *The Shift from Models to Compound AI Systems*[^BERKELEY], a group of Berkeley AI Researchers note the difference between using Large Language Models (LLMs) as monolithic standalone systems versus using LLMs as components in larger, compound systems that include both LLMs and other technology.

-Building on the Berkeley authors definition, author Drew Breunig differentiates between what he calls Sober AI[^SOBER_AI] with the insight that most organizations and corporations use LLMs as part of larger enterprise systems.
+Building on the Berkeley authors definition, Drew Breunig differentiates between what he calls Sober AI verses Hyped AI[^SOBER_AI] with the insight that most organizations and corporations use LLMs as part of larger enterprise systems.

 By leveraging the unique capabilities of LLMs as part of data and machine learning pipelines.